component/touchit/Readme.md

 # TouchIt.js

-  Multi-touch event emulation for your browser!
+  Multi-touch event simulation for your browser!

 ## License